fuxingloh/multi-labeler/README.md

 ### PR Files: [Glob Matcher](https://github.com/isaacs/minimatch)

 Maximum of 3000 files only.
 If you use this to audit changes, take note of the 3000 files limitation.
+Matcher within files are 'and condition', all must match.

+#### PR Files Basic

 ```yml
 version: v1